What does the UniCard look like?

 (6) Obligation to return the card at the end of your studies

 The student ID is the property of the university.
 Students may no longer carry a student ID once their university membership has been terminated (exmatriculation).
 No notice is given or required on the part of the University of Konstanz.
 Students are obliged to return their student IDs.
 Further use is strictly prohibited.
 Students who exmatriculate themselves must turn in their ID card along with the exmatriculation request to a staff member of the SSZ.
 If you are exmatriculating while the term is still in session, you may keep your student ID until the end of the semester.
 It must be returned to the SSZ once the semester has ended.
 If you are exmatriculating with immediate effect while the term is still in session, your ID will be retained by the SSZ or re-issued with a new expiration date.
 Students who are being exmatriculated by act of law and have received notification of exmatriculation must return their student ID to the SSZ as soon as exmatriculation comes into effect (either in person or by posting it to the address provided on the exmatriculation notification).
+However, if there is a wish to keep the UniCard as a souvenir after graduation, this can be made possible by physically recognisable unusability (punching/cutting).
 Students are responsible for ensuring that any remaining credit is reimbursed as described in paragraph 8.

 (7) What to do in case of loss or damage